 You may submit your forgiveness application before the end of your Loan Forgiveness Covered Period as long as you have used all of the loan proceeds for which you are requesting forgiveness.
 Keep in mind that if you submit your forgiveness application before the end of your Loan Forgiveness Covered Period, and also have reductions in employee salary or wages, your amount of forgiveness will be determined as if the reductions continued throughout the full Loan Forgiveness Covered Period (whether 24 or 8 weeks).

-You do not need to make any payments (“Deferment Period”) until you file for forgiveness, and the SBA pays your forgiveness amount to your lender or notifies your lender that you are not eligible for forgiveness.
+You do not need to make any payments on your PPP loan (“Deferment Period”) until you file for forgiveness, and the SBA pays your forgiveness amount to your lender or notifies your lender that you are not eligible for forgiveness.
 If you do not apply for forgiveness within 10 months from the earlier of (1) the end of the 24-week forgiveness covered period; or (2) December 31, 2020, your Deferment Period will end at this time.
 Interest on your PPP loan will accrue during the Deferment Period.

 Once you submit your application for forgiveness, the lender will have 60 days to accept or deny your application.

-If you do not receive full forgiveness of your loan, you will need to pay back your loan based on the terms of the loan agreement with your lender.
+If you do not receive full forgiveness of your loan, you will need to pay back any remaining balance on your loan based on the terms of the loan agreement with your lender.
 The PPP requires that loans made on or after June 5, 2020 have to be repaid within five years from your loan’s disbursement date, and that loans made before June 5, 2020 have to be repaid within two years from your loan’s disbursement date, unless you and your lender agree to extend the payback period to five years.

 What documents must I include with my PPP Loan Forgiveness Application or maintain in my files?